Coordinated School Health

 We believe:

-• It is vital to take a dual approach to students’ health by reducing students’ risky behaviors and increasing students’ capacity to effectively deal with current and future health challenges.
+It is vital to take a dual approach to students’ health by reducing students’ high-risk behaviors and increasing students’ capacity to effectively deal with current and future health challenges.

-• It is important to help students acquire the necessary knowledge, skills, and attitudes to make informed decisions about their health and reduce risky behaviors.
+It is important to help students acquire the necessary knowledge, skills, and attitudes to make informed decisions about their health.